jem0ntr053/jem0ntr053/README.md

-- 👋 Hi, I’m @jem0ntr053
+- 👋 Hi, I’m Jonathan, but my friends just call me Jay.
-- 👀 I’m interested in sound engineering software and
+- 👀 I’m interested in sound engineering software and data mining and visualization.
-- 🌱 I’m currently learning Software Engineering at Sam Houston State University
+- 🌱 I just earned a Batchelor's degree in Software Engineering at Sam Houston State University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects in Python or C++.
-- 📫 How to reach me ...
+- 📫 How to reach me:
+-     j.e.montrose@gmail.com

 <!---
 jem0ntr053/jem0ntr053 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.